- 1 Top Rated Best Classical Guitars

-The accessories and complementary features are the "bonus" you'll get with your purchase.
-Most manufacturers provide a simple gig bag as the bonus features while others go a step further, giving all sorts of things away, like a tuner, a set of free strings, audio books, beginner "learn how to" DVDs, complimentary hardware (machine heads, for example), and such.
+The accessories and complementary features are the bonus you will get with your purchase.
+Most manufacturers provide a simple gig bag as the bonus features while others go a step further.

-All in all, the complementary features shouldn't be the reason why you've picked your guitar, but they shouldn't be overlooked.
+It also offers a variety of things like tuners, free strings, audiobooks, complimentary hardware, and the like.
+The complementary features should not be the reason why you picked your guitar, but they should not be overlooked.

 There are several things to keep in mind as you look for the best classical guitars.
 You should see the price tag and set your values accordingly.
 Keep in mind that even expensive guitars are not fault-proof, which means you simply cannot buy quality.
 You have to recognize it first.